s-a-sureshkumar/Bedrock-Driven-OpenSearch/README.md

 ## Important: Cost Considerations

-⚠️ **Warning**: This application uses AWS OpenSearch service and includes data seeding, which can incur significant costs.
+⚠️ **Warning**: This application uses Amazon OpenSearch service and includes data seeding, which can incur significant costs.
 Please be aware of the following:

 1. Monitor your AWS usage and costs regularly.
 2. Data seeding will incur additional costs.